orbitalchicken/Roadmap/New.md

 Xfce Edition
 ------------

-panel/osd:
-  - changing sound volume via hotkey shows two on-screen-displays
-  - pulseaudio item has two onscreen notifications
-  - panel date and time item is set as bitstream vera fonts, but bitstream vera fonts not installed
-  - digital clock would not stay in the panel, only the analog version
-  - editing the panel clock item in anyway it won’t display anymore user need to remove clock then add again
-  - clock applet doesn't let you use custom format
-  - too many notification and status notifiers panel items, don’t know which one to control, they all have the same basic options. https://i.imgur.com/fmyhhdp.png
-  - After switching to a guest session and back to my session, the wifi indicator appeared twice in the notification area.

 other:
   - Suspend worked, but would not ask for my password.
 I set screen lock in power manager, which I think fixed this in the past, but then it would not suspend at all.